GabrielHub/UniversitySimulator/README.md

 	The university is brand new and doesn't have enough students to be recognized as a university yet!
 The school relies on local highschools to funnel students into SADU.
 Starting with generated high schools every couple of turns, SADU picks new agreements that can be upgrades or downgrades.

+**Game Flow:**

+- First stage of the game you only have students and wealth.
+Buy faculty upgrades
+- Next stage at 50 students unlocks High School Agreements
+- After you hit 100 students you can unlock the ability to graduate students and create alumni.
+These will provide a permanent boost to wealth growth.
+Use this to buy HSA agreements.
+Unlock sliders
+- After 500 students, renown and happiness now affect student capacity.
+Unlock advanced statistics upgrade.
+- After 1000 students you can now move onto the midgame.

 **Focus:**

 	* Tuition Rate Slider - Affects Happiness and Wealth.
 Higher Tuition rate decreases happiness and increases wealth per turn.